larlequin/PandocAcademic/readme.md

 Plugin version: v1.1 -- Automatically launch the file-associated program after the compilation.

 Plugin version: v1.2 -- Add the grid table module and the LaTeX class option.

+Plugin version: v1.3 -- Convert the script to run on Python 3 / Sublime Text 3

 ## Installation ##